Under the Alberta Health Act and the Mental Health Act, the Office of the Alberta Health Advocates has the authority to investigate complaints.

 When you contact our office, an Advocate representative will work with you to determine the best way to resolve your concern.
 The representative may refer you to another agency, program or service, provide you with information, or determine if your concern may be reviewed by the Health Advocate.

 In some cases, the Health Advocate may conduct a review, with or without a complaint, into situations where it is believed that someone has failed to act in a manner consistent with the Health Charter.

 Mental health complaints

 Under the Mental Health Act, patients, or those acting on their behalf, who are or have been under one or two admission certificates or renewal certificates, or subject to a community treatment order, may contact the Mental Health Patient Advocate if they have a complaint.
-If the complaint does not fall under our jurisdiction or falls under the jurisdiction of another committee, body or person, a referral may be made to another body to assist.
+If the complaint does not fall under our jurisdiction or falls under the jurisdiction of another committee, body or person, a referral may be made to that committee, body or person to assist.

 The Advocate may further investigate a complaint.
 Most complaints brought to our attention can be resolved through informal investigation or with the consent of the complainant resolved without conducting an investigation.

-Formal investigations are ones that cannot be easily resolved over the telephone.
+Formal investigations are ones that cannot be easily resolved.
 Only the Mental Health Patient Advocate may authorize a formal investigation.